 In the 1960s Leslie Atkinson was one of Middlesex's top players, earning a place in the county's Middleton Cup team for 13 consecutive years between 1955-67, including the Cup winning squads of 1962 and 1965.

 Various improvements were made to the grounds, facilities and clubhouse over the years, with the current clubhouse being completed in the mid 1980s.
 In 1978 members voted in favour of creating a dedicated ladies bowling section.

 Moving forward to the early 1990s, John Morley became Middlesex singles Champion (1991); he and Len Rutt also featured in Middleton Cup squads of the era, and collectively the pair of them qualified for the "all England" finals at Worthing seven times.
 During the same period Mrs C Clark became a leading female Middlesex player, and a 'Champion of Champions' singles winner (1993).

 More recently, whilst Middlesex-level successes have been more elusive, the club has recorded a number of successes in the last five years in various Finchley & District competitions, and since 2012 further Middleton Cup caps have been gained for the club by Ian Ellis.

 In addition to the bowling green, inside the club boasts the following facilities for members to use:

-During the winter months there is a snooker league, plus various social / entertainment evenings laid on for members.
+During the winter months there are various social / entertainment evenings laid on for members.

 The clubhouse and facilities are also available for hire, to both members and non-members (enquire for details).
 Email firstname.lastname@example.org to find out more or to arrange a visit to the club.